dabit3/aws-appsync-react-workshop/README.md

 > To view the new AWS AppSync API at any time after its creation, go to the dashboard at [https://console.aws.amazon.com/appsync](https://console.aws.amazon.com/appsync).
 Also be sure that your region is set correctly.

-### Adding mutations from within the AWS AppSync Console
+### Performing mutations from within the AWS AppSync Console

 In the AWS AppSync console, open your API & then click on Queries.